 Laser quenching equipment

 1) The laser

 Currently, the main equipment used for laser quenching is a cross-flow CO2 laser.
-This laser works by having the working gas rapidly flow through the discharge region in a direction perpendicular to the optical axis to maintain a lower gas temperature in the cavity, thereby ensuring high power output.
+This laser works by having the working gas rapidly flow through the discharge region in a direction perpendicular to the optical axis, keeping the gas temperature in the cavity low and ensuring high power output.
 The beam mode is multimode.

-- Laser output power stability.
+- Stability of the laser output power

 2) The machine tool

 The basic dimensions of laser machining machines are 5.5 meters in length and 2.6 meters in diameter.
 They can accommodate a wide range of special workpieces of various sizes.

 The laser processing machine is designed as a double cantilever system, capable of performing multi-station laser processing.